Tennis-Death knell sounded for Grand Slam line judges at Australian Open

 By Sudipto Ganguly

-Feb 10 (Reuters) - The Australian Open looks to have seen the last of the crouching officials scrutinising the lines of the tennis court after their replacement by technology for this year's tournament was largely welcomed by players.
+Feb 10 (Reuters) - The Australian Open looks to have seen the last of the crouching officials scrutinising the lines of the tennis court after they were replaced by technology for this year's tournament -- a move that has been largely welcomed by players.

 This year's Grand Slam at Melbourne Park is the first major to replace line judges with electronic line calling, a change brought about through necessity as part of a COVID-19 health measure to reduce the number of people required on-site.

-It may have deprived tennis fans of courtside drama, but the players are certainly not complaining.
+It may have deprived tennis fans of courtside drama, but the players are not complaining.

 "It saves me the trouble of attempting to challenge or thinking about did they call it correctly or not," said U.S. Open champion Naomi Osaka.